-4. Service Performance
+5. Service Performance

-The Council received the majority of its funding from taxation - Council Tax of £4.7m and Business Rates of £4.2m.
-It also received funding from Central Government in the form of Specific Grants such as Revenue Support Grant, Section 31 Grants (for specific uses) and Housing Benefit Administration Grant.
+The Council received the majority of its funding from taxation - Council Tax of £4.8m and Business Rates £4.2m.
+The amount attributable to Business Rates has been significantly affected by the Covid pandemic and now consists of income collected from ratepayers and Section 31 grant received from Government.
+It also received funding from Central Government in the form of specific grants such as Revenue Support Grant, Section 31 Grants (for other specific uses) and Housing Benefit Administration Grant.